-“Nicotine is highly addictive and many are unable to stop using tobacco without medical assistance,” wrote James Davis, assistant professor of medicine and the director of the Duke Center for Smoking Cessation in an email to The Chronicle.
+“Nicotine is highly addictive and many are unable to stop using tobacco without medical assistance,” wrote James Davis, assistant professor of medicine and the director of the program, in an email to The Chronicle.
 “Our goal is to create and foster a quit-friendly environment to support those who want to quit and need help doing so.”

 Utilizing a multifaceted approach to evaluation, the center uses its analyses to generate a personalized treatment plan.
 This could involve medications and skills training and could be done on a group, individual or remote basis, with the last entailing “web-based programs, text-support or phone counseling,” Davis wrote.

 People need individualized treatments because they face a variety of challenges during the process of quitting smoking, he added.